ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

         response: "That sounds kind of dizzying.
 Is that why the JavaScript ecosystem seems to move so quickly?"
       },
       {
         message: "Aye, that's a big part of it.
 JavaScript itself and <a href='https://www.npmjs.com'>npm</a> also encourage the creation of many, single-purpose tools.
-Its easy for it to feel overwhelming.",
+It is overwhelming.
+A brand new React Native codebase has <em>hundreds</em> of dependencies.",
         response: "That sounds pretty sketchy.
 What about the scaffolding metaphor from earlier?
 Don't all those packages collapse under their own weight?"
       },
       {
-        message: "Sometimes they do, but it's happened enough times now that the JavaScript ecosystem has developed better tools and best practices to deal with the complexity.
-Remember, the community is huge, so there's a lot of impetus to make it all work.",
+        message: "Sometimes they do 😬 It's happened a few times now, and the JavaScript ecosystem is always developing new tools and practices to deal with the complexity.
+The community is huge, so there's a lot of impetus to make it all work.
+Sometimes it feels to me like a \"too big to fail\" kind of situation.",
-        response: "Still..."
+        response: "That sounds awful."
       },
       {
         message: "You're right to be skeptical.
 The JavaScript ecosystem can't easily be decoupled from your development flow, either.
 It's really weird to think about building a Node.js server, for example, without using npm.
 In iOS, lots of folks still don't use a dependency manager.
 It's just a different perspective.",
         response: "I hadn't thought about that."
       },
       {
         message: "It's interesting, isn't it?
-I think of JavaScript as a crucible: hard constraints, like the need for absolute backwards compatibility across decades of browsers, have encouraged creativity in the community, and a sense of shared ownership.",
+I think of JavaScript as a crucible: hard constraints, like the need for absolute backwards compatibility across decades of browsers, have fostered creativity in the community.",
         response: "Don't things get really fragmented?"
       },
       {